 - you are migrated to Universal Credit by the Department for Work and Pensions (this process is expected to be complete by September 2024).

-If you move house and stay in Royal Greenwich then you do not need to start a new claim, you just need to complete the change of circumstances form.
+You do not need to start a new claim if you move house and stay in Royal Greenwich - you just need to complete a change of circumstances form.